top of page

 Impulsion is controlled, elastic energy generated from the hindquarters.
 It’s what gives movement power and expression without rushing.

-Therapeutic benefit: Proper impulsion activates the horse’s gluteals, hamstrings, and abdominal muscles - key for supporting the spine and avoiding overload of the forehand.
+Therapeutic Benefit: Proper impulsion activates the horse’s gluteals, hamstrings, and abdominal muscles - key for supporting the spine and avoiding overload of the forehand.

 Straightness (Geraderichtung)